manelpuig/rUBot_mecanum_ws/Documentation/02b_rubot_bringup_hw_rock.md

 ```shell
 rqt_image_view
 ```
+> This is usually done in the bringup file

 ## **2. Lidar reference frame and ranges**
 the LIDAR reference-frame is by default "base_scan".
 When using rplidar mounted back-side, the "base_scan" frame is looking to the back-side.
 Then you see the lidar red-points in RVIZ 180deg rotated.
 You have to change the reference-frame to "odom" frame to see the obstacles in the right orientation.
 You have to open the "rplidar.launch" file and change the line: